Zelenskyy: West needs more courage in helping Ukraine fight

 “You are doing everything so that our people themselves leave the Russian language, because the Russian language will now be associated only with you, with your explosions and murders, your crimes,” Zelenskyy said.

-A nuclear research facility in Kharkiv, which is Ukraine’s second-largest city and located near the Russian border, again came under fire Saturday.
+A nuclear research facility in Kharkiv, Ukraine’s second-largest city, again came under fire Saturday.
 Ukraine’s nuclear watchdog said that because of ongoing hostilities it was impossible to assess the extent of the damage.

 Ukrainian authorities have previously reported that Russian shelling had damaged buildings at the facility, but there had been no release of radiation.
 The International Atomic Energy Agency has said the nuclear material in the facility is always subcritical and the inventory of radioactive material is very low, reducing the risks of radiation release.

-Along with the 3.8 million people who have fled Ukraine entirely, the invasion has driven more than 10 million people from their homes, almost a quarter of Ukraine’s population.
+Along with the 3.8 million people who have fled Ukraine, the invasion has driven more than 10 million people from their homes, almost a quarter of Ukraine’s population.
 Thousands of civilians are believed to have been killed.

-Andrea Rosa in Kharkiv; Nebi Qena in Kyiv; Cara Anna in Lviv and Associated Press journalists around the world contributed to this report.
+Disruption caused by the conflict, and the West’s far-reaching sanctions on Russia, has also driven up food and energy prices around the world.
+Kristalina Georgieva, managing director of the International Monetary Fund, warned that the burden would be borne by the poorest — and that, in turn, could spark unrest.

+“When prices jump, and poor people cannot feed their families, they will be on the streets,” she said.
+“One thing we know about trouble in one place, it travels, it doesn’t stay there.”